-3. POTENTIAL IMPACTS OF CLIMATE CHANGE ON GENE FLOW 129
+3. POTENTIAL IMPACTS OF CLIMATE CHANGE ON GENE FLOW

-130 Gene flow can be limited by premating and postmating barriers, driven by both ecological and 131 evolutionary mechanisms (Arnold 1997; Riesberg and Willis 2007; Lowry et al. 2008).
-Premating isolation in trees includes spatial and temporal components, relying on geographic barriers, seasonality 132 133 and phenology, and biotic interactions that are driven by the spatiotemporal structure of environments.
-Alternatively, postmating isolation depends on the decreased fitness of hybrid individuals either due to 134 developmental abnormality or reduced competitive ability.
-The ongoing breakdown of each of these types 135 136 of barriers due to climate change (reviewed below) will increase the likelihood of gene flow among closely related Andean trees, which has important implications for the future of these forests.
-137
+Gene flow can be limited by premating and postmating barriers, driven by both ecological and evolutionary mechanisms (Arnold 1997; Riesberg and Willis 2007; Lowry et al. 2008).
+Premating isolation in trees includes spatial and temporal components, relying on geographic barriers, seasonality and phenology, and biotic interactions that are driven by the spatiotemporal structure of environments.
+Alternatively, postmating isolation may result from mechanical mechanisms such as pollen-pistil incompatibilities or decreased fitness of hybrid individuals due to developmental abnormality and/or reduced competitive ability.
+The ongoing breakdown of premating and postmating barriers due to climate change (reviewed below) may increase the likelihood of gene flow among closely related Andean trees through increased spatiotemporal overlap, or decrease the likelihood by shifting species further apart, both which have important implications for the future of these forests.

-139 3.1 Collapse of spatial barriers 140
+3.1 Collapse of spatial barriers

-141 Recent range shifts in response to current climate change have been documented globally, across a wide range of taxa.
-However, these shifts rarely occur uniformly, and even closely related species do not 142 respond in the same way or at the same rate (Tingley et al. 2009; Chunco 2014).
-In a recent meta-analysis 143 144 of 987 species across sixteen global montane regions, Mamantov et al. (2021) found more than 600 species that have experienced some amount of elevational shift since 1850 (though the Neotropics were 145 represented by only a single study of birds).
-Among these species, range shifts were not unidirectional-146 61% moved upslope and 28% shifted their ranges downslope (Mamantov et al. 2021), with the downslope 147 shifts largely associated with changes in precipitation regimes resulting in population declines or local 148 149 extirpations (Lenoir et al. 2010; Crimmins et al. 2011).
+Recent range shifts in response to current climate change have been documented globally, across a wide range of taxa.
+However, these shifts rarely occur uniformly, and even closely related species do not respond in the same way or at the same rate (Tingley et al. 2009; Chunco 2014).
+In a recent meta-analysis of 987 species across sixteen global montane regions, Mamantov et al. (2021) found more than 600 species that have experienced some amount of elevational shift since 1850 (though the Neotropics were represented by only a single study of birds).
+Among these species, range shifts were not unidirectional-61% moved upslope and 28% shifted their ranges downslope (Mamantov et al. 2021), with the downslope shifts largely associated with changes in precipitation regimes resulting in population declines or local extirpations (Lenoir et al. 2010; Crimmins et al. 2011).
 Additionally, low-elevation species were found to be moving faster than the high-elevation species.
-Whereas tree-line may be artificially truncated due to 150 anthropogenic land use for high-elevation species, the disparity in the pace of the elevational shifts is also 151 152 predicted by thermal tolerance and fecundity theory.
+Whereas tree-line may be artificially truncated due to anthropogenic land use for high-elevation species (Lutz et al. 2013), the disparity in the pace of the elevational shifts is also predicted by thermal tolerance theory.
 Janzen (1967) hypothesized that reduced seasonality and temperature variability select for narrower thermal niches in the tropics.
-As high elevations 153 experience far greater daily temperature variation than lowland counterparts, this indicates that high-154 155 elevation species would have wider thermal tolerances and a slower or delayed response to warming.
-Many empirical studies have supported Janzen's Climate Variation Hypothesis (CVH) across taxa (e.g., 156 ectotherms-Sunday et al. 2010; terrestrial vertebrates-Chan et al. 2016; insects-Polato et al. 2018; 157 plants-Lancaster et al. 2020).
-In addition to thermal physiology, variation in fecundity patterns could 158 account for the difference in pace in some localities, as low-elevation species may experience higher 159 fecundity due to differences in temperature and/or phenology patterns (Moritz et al. 2008; Qui et al. 160 2021).
-However, this is less likely in tropical mountains, where the diurnal microclimate can vary much 161 162 more with elevation than with seasons (Rapp and Silman 2012).
+As high elevations experience far greater daily temperature variation than lowland counterparts, high-elevation species should have wider thermal tolerances and a slower or delayed response to warming.
+Many empirical studies have supported Janzen's Climate Variation Hypothesis (CVH) across taxa (e.g., ectotherms-Sunday et al. 2010; terrestrial vertebrates-Chan et al. 2016; insects-Polato et al. 2018; and plants-Lancaster et al. 2020).